 GaiaYoga goes much broader and deeper than most “yogas,” which primarily address an individuals’ body-mind — supporting inner peace and connection to Spirit.
 GaiaYoga is a dynamic and holistic “yoga” that addresses Spirit (realizing, integrating, and enjoying the Divine Masculine and the Divine Feminine), the Self (including the physical, emotional, spiritual, and mental bodies), Community (including the intimate, personal, local, collective, and universal spheres of community), and Earth (developing strategies to sustainably live as an integrated “cell” of The Earth, individually and culturally).

-GaiaYoga is a holistic practice that is inspired by the cultural and spiritual wisdom of many indigenous cultures in which people lived sustainably for untold generations.
+GaiaYoga as a holistic practice is inspired by the cultural and spiritual wisdom of many indigenous cultures in which people lived sustainably for untold generations.
 Sadly, these indigenous cultures have mostly “lost their battles” (literally) with the current “beast” that is running the world.
 Most of us were raised by this beast and intentionally or not, we continue the pattern.

 To change direction and make life work naturally and be sustainable, we require a new vision, teaching and daily practice that can heal and transform our lives and our cultures.
 GaiaYoga provides a way to emerge out of the world that we see now and to create something that has the beautiful elements of indigenous cultures and knows how to wield the new power derived from technological and social evolution, without losing touch with our true humanity.
 It’s a “take the best and leave the rest” approach.